 Demonstrate that you understand the firm’s culture and explain why you’ll be a good fit

-You also want to show that you fit the culture of the workplace, which in finance means that you share examples of working in high-pressure, tight-deadline environments with demanding people with exacting standards, Ceniza-Levine said.
-You need to craft custom response for each individual firm and each particular role that you apply for.
+You also want to show that you fit the culture of the workplace, which in finance means sharing examples of working in high-pressure, tight-deadline environments with demanding people who have exacting standards, Ceniza-Levine says.
+You need to craft a custom response for each individual firm and each particular role that you apply for.

-“So if you’re going for jobs in finance and other industries or even jobs within different areas of banking, you should have different ‘walk me through your resume’ answers, because while it’s the same you, you tailor the answer to each type of employer.”
+“So if you’re going for jobs within different areas of banking, you should have different ‘walk me through your resume’ answers – you tailor the answer to each type of employer.”

 Don’t fear bragging about yourself